HugoPerrier/melusine/docs/docs/index.md

 Melusine is a high-level library for emails processing that can be used to :

-- Categorize emails using AI, regex patterns or a mix of both
+- Categorize emails using AI, regex patterns or both
 - Prioritize urgent emails
-- Extract information from emails
+- Extract information
 - And much more !

 ## Why melusine ?